wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 Each container runs as an isolated process on a shared kernel.
 The isolation mechanisms that keeps resources (CPU, memory, filesystem, network, etc.) of each process isolated from others is a Linux kernel feature <a target="_blank" href="https://en.wikipedia.org/wiki/Cgroups">CGroups</a> (abbreviated from "Control Groups") developed within Google.

+During PyCon on Friday, March 15, 2013.
+Solomon Hykes, the founder of Docker, gave a lightning talk on "The future of Linux Containers, delivered".

 <a name="Alternatives"></a>

 ## Alternatives to Docker